mose/shellplay/README.md

 It can record a session and playback from it, so if internet fails in your conference room you are safe.

+Note: this is a work inprogress, nothing there to be seen yet.

 ## Installation

     gem install shellprez